VisualDataWeb/LD-VOWL/README.md

 # LD-VOWL

-LinkedDataVOWL extracts ontology information out of arbitrary SPARQL endpoints and visualizes the extracted information using VOWL with some modifications.
+LD-VOWL (LinkedDataVOWL) extracts ontology information out of arbitrary SPARQL endpoints and visualizes the extracted information using the VOWL notation (with minor modifications).

 ## Requirements

-LinkedDataVOWL needs [Node.js](https://nodejs.org/) to be built.
+LD-VOWL requires [Node.js](https://nodejs.org/) to be built.

 ## Setup